 When You Must File a Nonresident Return

-- Carrying on a business, trade, profession, or occupation in a state.
-For example, if you worked as a consultant or contractor in another state.
+- Carrying on a business, trade, profession, or occupation in a state: You'd have to file a nonresident return if you worked as a consultant or contractor in another state.

 You do not have to pay taxes on interest income to that state if you maintain a bank account in a state where you don't live and that money earns interest.
 You do have to claim it and pay taxes on it on your federal and home state tax returns, however.